 The surname Smerdon was first found in Suffolk, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Smerdon family

-Another 288 words (21 lines of text) covering the years 1086, 1422, 1488, and 1612 are included under the topic Early Smerdon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Smerdon research.
+Another 114 words (8 lines of text) covering the years 1086, 1422, 1488, 1612, 1569, 1652 and 1624 are included under the topic Early Smerdon History in all our PDF Extended History products and printed products wherever possible.

 Smerdon Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Smerdon has undergone many spelling variations, including Smart, Smert, Smarte, Smartt and others.